Air Fryer Recipe

 Method

-- Remove the leaves and trim the stem of the cauliflower, keeping the core intact.
-Slice into steaks about 1.5cm thick.
+1. Remove the leaves and trim the cauliflower stem, leaving the core intact.
+Cut into steaks about 1.5cm thick.

-- Mix olive oil, garlic powder, onion powder, salt, and pepper.
-Brush the mixture on both sides of the cauliflower steaks.
+2. Mix the olive oil, garlic powder, onion powder, salt and pepper.
+Brush this mixture over both sides of the cauliflower steaks.

-- Sprinkle grated Parmesan over each steak, pressing gently to adhere.
+3. Scatter the grated Parmesan over each steak, pressing it on gently so it sticks.

-- Preheat air fryer to 200°C. Place steaks in the air fryer basket in a single layer.
-Air fry for 15-20 minutes, flipping halfway, until golden brown and crispy.
+4. Preheat the air fryer to 200°C. Arrange the steaks in the air fryer basket in a single layer.
+Air fry for 15-20 minutes, turning halfway through, until golden brown and crisp.

 Why this works in an air fryer